 - 4.4.1.
 The archer must nock, pre-draw, draw and aim in a manner that keeps the arrow pointed safely towards the target throughout the process.
 (Below the top of the backstop curtain, and away from the floor).
 KENTUCKY: All archers will follow the 11-step process described.
 Starting the draw before the arrow is pointed safely toward the target is prohibited. - 4.4.2.
-Archers will shoot one practice end of 5 arrows and 3 scoring ends of 5 arrows at 10 meters. - 4.4.3.
-Archers will shoot one practice end of 5 arrows and 3 scoring ends of 5 arrows at 15 meters. - 4.4.4.
+Archers must raise the bow from their toe and keep the bow vertical while nocking. - 4.4.3.
+Archers will shoot one practice end of 5 arrows and 3 scoring ends of 5 arrows at 10 meters. - 4.4.4.
+Archers will shoot one practice end of 5 arrows and 3 scoring ends of 5 arrows at 15 meters. - 4.4.5.
 Archers will have 2 minutes to shoot each 5-arrow end.
 KENTUCKY: Coaches/Archers/Parents are responsible for following and understanding the rules.
-If an archer is taking too much time, the coach should be reminded by a lane official to remind their archer of the rule.
+If an archer is taking too much time, the coach should be instructed by a lane official to remind their archer of the rule.
 If the rule continues to be violated, an announcer may announce "2 minutes" at the 2 minute mark.
 If the same archer(s) continue to shoot past the 2 minute mark, the announcer may blow emergency whistles to stop shooting at 2:10.
-All arrows not shot will be scored as zeros. (non-compliance to the rule may cause disqualification of the archer). - 4.4.5.
-Dropped arrows will be left on the floor and replaced by a range official. - 4.4.6.
-An arrow that bounces off the target may be shot again as instructed by range officials.
-Except for practice ends. - 4.4.7.
+All arrows not shot will be scored as zeros. (non-compliance to the rule may cause disqualification of the archer). - 4.4.6.
+Dropped arrows will be left on the floor and replaced by a range official. - 4.4.7.
+An arrow that bounces out or fails to stick in the scoring area of the target face may be shot again as instructed by range officials.
+Except for practice ends. - 4.4.8.
 Replacement arrows will only be provided for bounce outs on scoring ends.
 Practice bounce outs will remain as shot.
 KENTUCKY: If an arrow continues to bounce out, the archer's draw weight and draw length may not be sufficient to perform on par with the other archers. (rule 4.4.9) Unless there is an equipment issue, each arrow can be replaced twice.
-If it still does not stick in the target, it will be scored zero points. - 4.4.8.
-An arrow that crosses the target line is considered a shot arrow. - 4.4.9.
+If it still does not stick in the target, it will be scored zero points. - 4.4.9.
+An arrow that crosses the target line is considered a shot arrow. - 4.4.10.
 If the archer's draw weight and draw length are not sufficient to perform on par with other archers in the tournament, the archer may be removed.
-Shot arrows that fail to reach or stick in the target butts are symptomatic of insufficient performance. - 4.4.10.
+Shot arrows that fail to reach or stick in the target butts are symptomatic of insufficient performance. - 4.4.11.
 After shooting the last arrow, the archer must immediately leave the shooting line, rack the bow, and return behind the waiting line.
-This is NASP®-specific range management protocol. - 4.4.11.
-If an archer fails to shoot all 5 arrows, and returns behind the waiting line, the remaining arrows will be scored as zeros. - 4.4.12.
+This is NASP®-specific range management protocol. - 4.4.12.
+If an archer fails to shoot all 5 arrows, and returns behind the waiting line, the remaining arrows will be scored as zeros. - 4.4.13.
 Lost vane, arrow rest damage or failure, broken nock if any occur during the release of an arrow and that arrow makes it to the target line and doesn't bounce off the target, it is a shot arrow.